Linaro/Connect/_pages/linaro-tech-days.md

             url: 'https://www.eventbrite.co.uk/e/99529015966/'
         format: buttons
         style: text-center
-image:
-  path: /assets/images/content/techdays_sched_mobile_banner.png
+image: /assets/images/content/techdays_sched_mobile_banner.png
 ---
 Linaro Tech Days is a series of technical sessions that will be presented live online.

 The first of Linaro Tech Days will be held on 24 and 25 March 2020.
 The second series will be held 31 March-2 April.
 These sessions are free and open to the public.

 **\*Please** [**REGISTER**](https://www.eventbrite.co.uk/e/99529015966/) **in order to begin building your personal agenda.***